viur-framework/logics/README.md

 - `logic.visibleIf` sets the field visible when the expression returns `True`
 - `logic.readonlyIf` sets the field read-only when the expression returns `True`
+- `logic.evaluate` sets the field's value according to the provided expression

 The expressions are provided by extending skeleton bones to specific expressions on the particular event.